What is employee engagement?

 If businesses want to succeed then employers should do everything in their power to make their employees feel like valued members of the organisation.
 However, building and then maintaining a motivated and engaged workforce isn’t as easy as it sounds.

 Low employee engagement can impact more than just how an employee feels about working for your organisation.

-There’s an old saying that goes something like ‘’one rotten apple can spoil the bunch’’, and while we don’t agree with referring to people as ‘rotten’, this can be true of employee engagement and the effect it can have on the rest of your workforce.
+There’s an old saying that goes something like ‘’one rotten apple can spoil the bunch’’, and while we don’t agree with referring to people as ‘rotten’ (or apples), this can be true of employee engagement and the effect it can have on the rest of your workforce.

 From disrupting a previously harmonious work environment to decreasing morale and increased costs, poor employee engagement can create a knock on effect that can cause a company to stagnate over time.

 By following some basic employee engagement tips, most organisations will be able to circumvent this to a large degree.

 One Gallup study, conducted in November 2023, found that global employee engagement sits at 23%, a 2% increase from the previous year (Gallup)